Inverting Self-Organizing Maps: A Unified Activation-Based Framework: Inverting Self--Organizing Maps

-The proof reveals that the inversion depends only on relative prototype positions and distance differences, independent of the absolute scale of activations.
-The linear system $Bz=c$ is the algebraic counterpart of a well–known distance-geometry fact.
+For overcomplete maps ($N > D{+}1$), the system is consistent and inversion reduces to least squares, with reconstruction errors at double-precision level (${\sim}10^{-18}$).
+A weighted least-squares extension for correlated noise is given in Appendix~\ref{supp:weighted_ls}.

-For overcomplete maps ($N>D\!+\!1$), the system is consistent, and inversion reduces to least squares, $\hat z=B^+c$, with reconstruction error driven by floating–point precision and the conditioning of $B$.
-In double precision, we typically observe errors on the order of $10^{-18}$.
+When the ambient dimension exceeds the rank of the prototype matrix (e.g., raw pixel inputs), dimensionality reduction (PCA or an autoencoder bottleneck) is necessary before inversion can succeed.
+The Jacobian $J(z)\in\mathbb{R}^{N\times D}$ with rows $J_j(z) = 2(z-w_j)^\top$ has full rank~$D$ for all $z\in\mathbb{R}^D$ whenever the prototypes contain $D{+}1$ affinely independent points (Appendix~\ref{supp:jacobian_proof}); we use this in the perturbation analysis of Section~\ref{sec:PerturbingSOM}.

 This exact-inversion property establishes the SOM activation map as a mathematically well-posed latent representation.
-In the next section, we exploit this property to define small, consistent perturbations in activation space that translate into interpretable input variations.
+In the next section, we exploit it to define small, consistent perturbations in activation space that translate into interpretable input--space variations.